Growing Your Organizing Business in Phases

 2. Know Thyself

-When we’re just starting out, we may feel that anyone with a pulse and checkbook can be our clients and while you may be eager to fill up your calendar, start making money and want to try different types of organizing projects and clients, with time you’ll find you may not love all of them.
+When we’re just starting, we may feel that anyone with a pulse and checkbook can be our clients, and while you may be eager to fill up your calendar, start making money and want to try different types of organizing projects and clients, with time you’ll find you may not love all of them.

-Truth is that most people associate professional organizing with closets, garages, and pantries, but the fact is that this industry has evolved into an extensive list of possibilities and a quick search on NAPO‘s web site will show you the many specialties it now offers.
+The truth is that most people associate professional organizing with closets, garages, and pantries.
+Still, the fact is that this industry has evolved into an extensive list of possibilities, and a quick search on NAPO’s website will show you the many specialties it now offers.
 From students to digital, seniors to people with disabilities, there is a specialty that’s just for you.

 For you to find your sweet spot, that thing that gets you out of bed excited for a new project, I recommend that you understand and fully embrace who you are, know your strengths and how you perform your best.

-Consider what services you can offer and who you’d like to work with.
-Do you like working alone or with a team?
+Consider what services you can offer and with who you’d like to work.
+Do you enjoy working alone or with a team?
 What age group would you like to spend time with?
-Do you have a professional or academic expertise you’d like to integrate with your new business?
+Do you have professional or academic expertise you’d like to integrate with your new business?
 These are just initial questions to get you thinking about the direction you may want to go.
-For example, if you love transforming people’s homes into a super-organized space, spending time rolling up your sleeves and getting in the thick of it while surrounded by families, pets and more, great.
-On the flip side, if you prefer working in a professional setting, you may want to focus your efforts on organizing small businesses or corporate sized offices.
+For example, if you love transforming people’s homes into a super-organized space, spending time rolling up your sleeve, and getting in the thick of it while surrounded by families, pets, and more, great.
+On the flip side, if you prefer working in a professional setting, you may want to focus your efforts on organizing small businesses or corporate-size offices.

-My best tip: Focus on who you are, what you like and don’t compromise on what it’s important for you.
+My best tip: Focus on who you are and what you like, and don’t compromise on what is essential for you.
 You and your future clients will be glad you stayed true to yourself.

 3. Consider Location

-Like with who you’ll like to work with, this will evolve as your business grows but in any case, if you have limited hours and if your location permits, I suggest you stick to a number of zip codes you’ll be willing to drive to.
+Like with who you’ll like to work with, this will evolve as your business grows but in any case, if you have limited hours and if your location permits, I suggest you stick to zip codes you’ll be willing to drive to.

-If you live in a smaller city, you may have to be open to driving to nearby towns to be able to expand your business, but if you live in a large city where traffic can become a major time-hog, stick to nearby areas and save time, gas and your sanity.
+If you live in a smaller city, you may have to be open to driving to nearby towns to expand your business; however, if you live in a large city, stick to nearby areas and save time, gas, and your sanity.

-I started out accepting clients far from my home but as I realized how much time I was spending in traffic, I started narrowing it down to no more than a 20 min drive and would stretch that only for larger projects or longer working blocks of time.
+I started accepting clients far from my home, but as I realized how much time I was spending in traffic, I started narrowing it down to no more than a 20 min drive and would stretch that only for larger projects or longer working blocks of time.

 4. Consider Your Business Branding

-An exciting part of starting your organizing business will be the developing of your branding, however, this can also become a distraction and with all honesty, if you’re just testing the waters to see if professional organizing is for you, don’t invest on this early on.
-As you commit to it and the business idea matures, then you can invest resources on what’s needed.
+An exciting part of starting your organizing business will be the development of your branding.
+However, this can also become a distraction.
+So, if you’re not sure if professional organizing is for you, wait a bit to invest in this area later on.
+As you commit to it and the business idea matures, you can invest resources on what’s needed.

 Selecting a Business Name

-As I said, you can always start working with your own name, and as your business grows and you understand what you want to offer, then you can decide on your business name.
+As I said, you can always start working with your name, and as your business grows and you understand what you want to offer, you can decide on your business name.

 Selecting the Elements of Your Business Brand